When writing a resume from scratch, in addition to your resume format and design, the font you choose is key to making a good impression.

 Based in Roman type, Garamond is a lighter serif font that brings a bit of formality to your resume.

-Garamond is a thinner font, so it’s great for saving space if you need to fit a lot of information on your resume or if you’re creating an academic CV.
+Garamond is a thinner font, so it’s great for saving space if you need to fit a lot of information on your resume.

 9. Book Antiqua